srilayaenter/SrilayaEnterprises/docs/prd.md

   + Expected Delivery Date
   + Shipment Status
   + Actions (Assign/Edit/View Details)

-- **Assign Shipment Functionality:**
+\n- **Assign Shipment Functionality:**
   + **Handler Selection:** Dropdown to select shipment handler from registered handlers
   + **Shipped Date:** Calendar picker to select the date when order is shipped
     * **Date Validation:** System validates that Shipped Date cannot be earlier than Order Created Date.
-If user attempts to select a date prior to order creation, an error message is displayed:'Shipment date cannot be earlier than order created date'\n  + **Expected Delivery Date:** Calendar picker to select expected delivery date
+If user attempts to select a date prior to order creation, an error message is displayed:'Shipment date cannot be earlier than order created date'
+  + **Expected Delivery Date:** Calendar picker to select expected delivery date
     * **Date Validation:** System validates that Expected Delivery Date cannot be earlier than Shipped Date\n  + **Assign Button:** Save shipment assignment with selected handler and dates
-  + **Automatic Shipping Charges Calculation:** System automatically calculates shipping charges based on order weight and handler rates (intrastate/interstate)
-\n- **Edit Shipment Details:**
+  + **Automatic Shipping Charges Calculation:** System automatically calculates shipping charges based on order weight and handler rates (intrastate/interstate)\n\n- **Edit Shipment Details:**
   + Modify assigned handler\n  + Update shipped date (with validation to ensure it is not earlier than order created date)
   + Update expected delivery date (with validation to ensure it is not earlier than shipped date)\n  + Save changes button